Find additional information about nursing facility services in Betsy’s signature resource Everyday Coding.

 Can a physician assistant see patients in a nursing facility without a physician signing each encounter?
 How do we bill this?
-Can we do wellness visits too?
+Can we do wellness visits in a nursing facility?

-- A physician assistant or an advanced practice registered nurse (an NP) may see patients independently in a nursing facility but must bill under their own provider number.
-They may not bill these as incident to or shared services with the physician.
-You have to bill under the NP/PA number, and receive 85% of the Medicare fee schedule amount.
+- A physician assistant or an advanced practice registered nurse may see patients independently in a nursing facility but must bill under their own provider number.
+Beginning 1-1-2022, visits that are not mandated as physician services may be reported as shared services between a physician and a non-physician practitioner.

 - I am not aware of any restrictions against billing wellness visits in the nursing facility, provided it is appropriate to do a preventive plan for the patient.